zainadil/express-frisk/README.md

 ### Usage Example

 Check lib/frisk.js for the available types.
+Use either 'body', 'params', or 'query' for the `in` property.
+Only specify `in` at the top level.

 ```javascript
 const frisk = require(express-frisk);